It is time to find your "Planner Peace"

 The giddy joy that comes with finding a planner that speaks to your soul.
 All those glorious different-themed sticker sets.

 So why do you feel this nagging twinge of irritation when you use your planner?
-Why does it feel more like a chore to write your plans and schedule in it?
+Why does it feel more like a chore to write your plans and schedule them?
 You were supposed to have this euphoric organized feeling.
 What happened?

 Not to mention...you wonder why you should even want a cute planner when your days are so mundane?
 What are you supposed to write in there?
 Get up, go to work, come home, make dinner.
 Rinse.
 Repeat.